An Esri ArcGIS Software Overview

 - In 1995, ArcView 3.0 was the first full-featured GIS functionality.
 It included a geoprocessing wizard with extensions for raster and 3d processing.

 - ArcGIS 8.0x: was first released in 1999 combining ArcView and ArcInfo.
 One of the key changes was that it strayed away from Avenue and ARC Macro Language (AML) in favor of Visual Basic for Applications (VBA) scripting.
 Another key feature was the introduction of its proprietary Geodatabase.
 Geodatabases are relational database management systems which can store a variety of formats including vector, raster and tabular data.
 Relationships can be created with primary keys for optimal data handling and efficiency.
-In geodatabases, data can be checked for errors using topology rules.
+In personal and file geodatabases, data can be checked for errors using topology rules.
 Other improvements were on-the-fly projections and being able to store annotation in the data frame and map document.

 Example: ArcGIS 8.0, 8.1, 8.2 and 8.3.